Beneficial-AI-Foundation/formal-containment/comms/odyssey/main.typ

 == Overview

-A box is a program that takes a specification and asks a simple agent graph to provide an #imp program that satisfies it and prove that the program is correct with respect to the specification.
+A box is a program that takes a specification and asks a simple agent graph to provide a program that satisfies it and prove that the program is correct with respect to the specification.
 If the proof is successful, then the code is passed back to the caller tagged with the proof for auditing.

 #figure(
   fns.box_picture(